dotm/dotm.github.io/_posts/2018-04-04-absolutes-and-relatives.markdown

 ---
 layout: post
-title: "[Less Wrong Premise] The absolutes and the relatives"
+title: "The absolutes and the relatives [Less Wrong Premise]"
 ---

 In this universe, there are things that are absolute: things that are eternally unchanging or at least unchanging for a long time.